Who Needs a Wholesale Drug Distributor License

 For legal interpretations, please refer to your legal counsel; the Board office does not interpret the rules and regulations.

-Any individual, partnership, limited liability company, corporation or business firm located in or outside Indiana and is physically distributing legend drugs into or within the state of Indiana is required to hold an Indiana wholesale drug distributor license as well as have obtained the Verified Accredited Wholesale Distributors (VAWD) accreditation.
+Any individual, partnership, limited liability company, corporation or business firm located in or outside Indiana and is physically distributing legend drugs or passing title into or within the state of Indiana is required to hold an Indiana wholesale drug distributor license as well as have obtained the Verified Accredited Wholesale Distributors (VAWD) accreditation.